joharido/joharido.github.io/about.md

 ![me](../img/me.JPG)

 <p align="center">
-I'm Software Engineer based out of Toronto, Canada! and I'm driven by a genuine passion for Web and Mobile Development.
+I'm a Software Engineer based out of Toronto, Canada! and I'm driven by a genuine passion for Web and Mobile Development.
 More specifically, I'm profficient in JavaScript/TypeScript, React, SwiftUI, Python, Java, Swift.
 My journey in this industry has been thrilling and exciting.
 My work is fueled by making a positive impact in the world and I thrive on the challenges that come with pushing boundaries.

 </p>